Wilderness Intensive Learning Development

-Since 1999, the Denali Education Center has been using unique wilderness experiences to improve the mental health and quality of life for Alaskan youth and adults suffering from mental illness, behavioral challenges, and developmental disabilities.
-We partner with social service agencies to reach Alaskans who will most benefit from our W.I.L.D. program.
+Since 1999, the Denali Education Center has been using unique wilderness experiences to improve the mental health and quality of life for Alaskan youth and adults living that face challenges when trying to access wild places- be they physical, behavioral, or developmental.
+Denali Education Center is proud to be able to partner with social service agencies to reach Alaskans who will most benefit from our W.I.L.D. program.

 Goals and Objectives

 Health through Wilderness- Physical and emotional health is enriched through

 wilderness experiences and transfers as respect for oneself, others, and the environment.

 Independence through Learning- Independence is enhanced through learning